libsamek/Sentinel/README.md

 * runs integrations tests.

 Pull requests will be reviewed and merged by the owner.
 When code is accepted to the `main` branch all tests are run again.
 After the test job succeeds we try to deploy new code to dev environment (https://sentineldev.herokuapp.com) and run regression tests on deployed code.
 This ensures that breaking changes are not promoted to prod.
 If all goes well code is promoted to prod environment (https://sentinelprod.herokuapp.com) and once again we run regression tests just to make sure deploy was successful.

+The initial idea was to deploy to dev environment and run regression tests on it at pull request time, but there is a security issue with forked repositories, so a trade-off was made and dev deploy was moved after merge due to simplicity.